 The most professional method to create an email account is to use your first and last name without numbers.
 For example, tysonyoung@domain.com.
 You can also use just your first or last initial (e.g., tysony@domain.com or tyoung@domain.com).

-To set up a professional email address, you'll need an email service provider.
+To set up a professional email address, you'll need a business email service provider.
 There are many options you can choose from, but the best option will depend on your business needs and budget.

 For example, consider which features are most relevant to you, such as in-built calendars, top-tier security, email scheduling capabilities, mobile access, customer support, or integrations.
 Also think about how much storage you'll need and what kind of provider will be best for that.